3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/javaScript/js-dom-intro-and-chrome-dev-tools.md

 ### YOU DO (2 min)

-- Change the text of the first `h1` on the page to "Hello, WDI ATL 10!".
+- Change the text of the first `h1` on the page to "WDI ATL 10 gets down with Chrome Dev Tools!".
 - If you finish with this task, experiment with what else you can manipulate on the page.

 <br />